hitokiri-mata/katacoda-courses/kubernetes-chaos/chaos-mesh/step5-experiment1.md

 ## Install Example Web-show application

 Install an example application as a target for the experiment.
 This application is designed by the Chaos Mesh project as a _hello world_ example for your first experiment.
-The Deployment and Service YAML have been provided.
-The application needs and environment variable of the TARGET_IP, which is the cluster IP, so this context your provide as a ConfigMap.
+The Deployment and Service YAMLs have been provided.
+The application needs an environment variable for the TARGET_IP, which is the cluster IP, so this context you provide as a ConfigMap.
 That ConfigMap variable is referenced in the Deployment YAML.

 Create the ConfigMap with the IP context: